mateosss/Robolve/Sketch/README.md

     for darkenning or lightening the color scale two steps, (e.g. yellow 500 lighten-1 would be yellow 300).
 Use the complementaries on the color wheel in the same way for details, and the black/white/greys for more details

-  - The names of the parts are (ignoring the pipe) PartNameInCamelCase|PartNumber\_SpriteName, e.g. `Heads1_fireStrong`,
+  - The names of the parts are [PartNameInCamelCase][PartNumber]_[SpriteName], e.g. `Head1_fireStrong`,
-  where Heads1 is an identifier saying it is a Head, an is the number 1 head, and fireStrong, is the name that will be used in game to call the sprite animations
+    where Head1 is an identifier saying it is a Head, an is the number 1 head, and fireStrong, is the name that will be used in game to call the sprite animations

+### Defense.blend

+  - *DefenseFloor is the reference to which you should adjust when making the defense bases, be sure to not surpass it or better yet, make sure to put a boolean modifier and apply it when you finish the model.

 ### Animations.blend